jamescasipong/Touch-Me-Not-2D-RPG/README.md

 - **Chapter Progression**: Advance through different chapters as the story progress, each offering new challenges and environments.
 Players have the ability to select chapters.
 - **Saving System**: Saving the state of the game using binary.
 - **Gender Selection**: Players have the option to select genders.
-- **Players Inventory**: Players can receive an item from an NPC through finishing stories and quests, as well as picking items from the ground, trees, and inside a chest and store it in an inventory.
+- **Players Inventory**: Players can receive an item from an NPC through finishing stories and quests, as well as picking items from the ground, trees, and inside a chest and store it in the inventory.
-- **Quiz System**: Implements quiz system as per volume players finished to determine what the players have learned throughout that volume.
+- **Quiz System**: Implements quiz system as per volume players have finished to determine the learnings of players throughout that volume.

 ## Screenshots